anuradha081/arduino-electrochem-daq/README.md

-Arduino based electrochemical Data Aquisition.
+Arduino based  Data Aquisition using ElectrochemicalSensor/Potentiometer.
 This repository presents an Arduino-based data acquisition system tailored for electrochemical sensors, enabling real-time monitoring and recording of sensor outputs.
 The system supports applications in analytical chemistry, envronmental sensing, and low-cost instrumentation.

 This repository presents a low-cost, Arduino-based data acquisition (DAQ) system specifically designed for interfacing with electrochemical sensors.
 The setup enables real-time data collection, processing, and logging for applications in analytical chemistry, environmental monitoring, and bio-sensing.